 Step Four: Treat the Whole Room

 Barrier technology must be consistent and work together as a system.
-Even a small crack between your existing wall and your new barrier wall can have large acoustic consequences and negate all of your sound proofing efforts.
+Even a small crack between your existing wall and your new barrier wall can have large acoustic consequences and negate all of your efforts when soundproofing a room.
 Absorption technology to handle the excess energy in your room, must be placed on at least 60% of your room walls and even the ceiling.
-Treating one wall is a good start, but to achieve our acoustic goals, we must treat 4 out the 5 room boundary surfaces.
+Treating one wall is a good start, but to achieve your acoustic goals, you must treat 4 out of the 5 room boundary surfaces.